eliheuer/bevy-snake/README.md

 ## About

 In this game, players control a snake that grows longer as it eats food while avoiding collisions with walls and itself.
-The original Snake game concept dates back to the 1976 arcade game Blockade, and it gained massive popularity in the late 1990s when it was pre-loaded on Nokia mobile phones and used as a demo application for Microsoft QBasic.
-[Read more about Snake's history on Wikipedia](https://en.wikipedia.org/wiki/Snake_(video_game)).
+The original Snake game concept dates back to the 1976 arcade game Blockade, and it gained popularity in the late 1990s when it was pre-loaded on Nokia mobile phones and used as a demo application for Microsoft QBasic.
+[Read more about Snake's history on Wikipedia](https://en.wikipedia.org/wiki/Snake_(video_game_genre)).

 ## Features

-- Smooth snake movement using WASD or arrow keys
+- Snake movement using WASD or arrow keys
 - Growing snake mechanics when eating food
 - Score tracking
 - Wall collision detection